tanksdude/twin-stick-shooter-game-1/README.md

 * If compiling from source, you'll want Visual Studio
 * 2GHz+ CPU is probably enough
 * ~100MB RAM
-* No audio requirements
 * **Windows-only** (but the source code is right here so try some stuff if you want to)
     * 32-bit only because Windows sucks, but don't fret, since 64-bit Windows can run 32-bit programs just fine

 ## License

-This project is licensed under GNU General Public License v3.0
+GNU General Public License v3.0

+`SPDX-License-Identifier: GPL-3.0-only`

 ## Acknowledgments